viator32/CampusConnect/README.md

        --data-binary "@avatar.png"
   ```

   The endpoint expects raw image bytes in the request body.
-Avatars are returned as Base64-encoded strings in user profiles.
+The image is stored in MinIO and the user profile contains the public URL.

 - **Change password** – `PUT /api/users/{id}/password` (200 OK)